If you want to feel happier, these 10 simple habits are here for you. You can feel happier with less effort and more ease.

 6. Say “No thank you”

-I don’t know who needs to hear this but you are allowed to say, “no” even when you aren’t busy.
+I don’t know who needs to hear this, but you are allowed to say, “no” even when you aren’t busy.
 I don’t say “no” because I’m so busy, I say “no” because I don’t want to be so busy.
 Just because you have time or availability for something doesn’t mean you are obligated to say yes.
 You are the only one who can protect your time.
 Don’t create space so you can do more things (especially things you have no interest in).
 Create space for more life, for more being you.

 7. Pause purchases and you’ll feel happier.

+Stop buying things you don’t need.
 I used to buy things because I thought they would make me feel happier.
 And they did, at first.
 That happiness dropped off fast though.
 As Matt D’Avella says, “After you have your basic needs met, getting more stuff won’t make you any happier.”
-Hedonic adaptation, sometimes called the Hedonic Treadmill suggests that through life’s ups and downs and highs and lows we usually return to our own level of baseline happiness.
-In other words, more stuff isn’t the answer if you are in search of more happiness and life satisfaction.
-The next time you want to buy something (outside of your basic needs), pause the purchase for 30 days.
-Then decide.
+Hedonic adaptation, sometimes called the hedonic treadmill suggests that through life’s ups and downs, and highs and lows we usually return to our own level of baseline happiness.

-8. If you want to feel happier, quit something that makes you sad.
+9. If you want to feel happier, quit something that makes you sad.